teereks/telegraf-installer/accessory-configs/telegraf/liquorice/README.md

 ### inputs.influxdb_listener

 - The `inputs.influxdb_listener` plugin listens for incoming requests sent according to the `InfluxDB HTTP API`.
-- Incoming metrics are additionally tagged with their original destination-database, this is used to route metrics to different outputs.
+- Incoming metrics are additionally tagged with their original destination-database, this is used to route tthe metrics to different outputs.
-- Added database-tag is excluded from the written metrics.
+- Temporarily used database-tag is excluded from the written metrics.

 ## Outputs